The

 So if you have New England roots and are willing to share your data with

-others it would be helpful
+others it would be helpful if you

-so let's not expect miracles
+so let's not expect miracles over night

 .